 Ciara placed this light-reflecting shade in the inner corners of her eyes, complementing it with a contrasting matte brown shadow, bronzed cheeks, and glossy lips.
 Pale blues can be worn on all skin tones and eye colors, it's just about what you pair them with that makes a difference.
 For tips on how you can make this look your own, just keep reading.

-- For fair complexions: Try a shimmery blue-green shadow, like Bare Escentuals Eye Color in Bunny Hop ($13), or a cool baby blue, such as Bare Escentuals Eye Color in Blue Moon ($13).
+- For fair complexions: Try a shimmery blue-green shadow, like Bare Escentuals Eye Color in Bunny Hop ($13), or a cool baby blue, such as Bare Escentuals Eye Color in Bunny Hop ($13).
 You could also pair an icy blue shadow with a subtle pink or soft lilac on the lids.
 Just be sure to emphasize the eyes with a dark charcoal, smoky brown, or deep blue liner to anchor down the look.

 - For medium-toned complexions: A true silvery-blue, like Bobbi Brown Metallic Eye Shadow in Iced Blue ($20) looks beautiful against medium skin tones.
 To create a fun contrast, pair it with a gold- or dusty rose-toned shadow.